dwhiffing/fury/content/warsaw/hu/body.md

 on dissident groups, and individuals traveling into the Balkans.
 The border with Austria is closed.

-The Hungarian People’s Army (HPA) forms the bulk of the defence forces with a moderately sized but dated air force of about 230 combat aircraft.
+The Hungarian People’s Army (HPA) forms the bulk of the defense forces with a moderately sized but dated air force of about 230 combat aircraft.
 Recent arrivals of MiG-29 and Su-25s have greatly augmented capabilities which were otherwise all but perished.
 The Navy is composed